 “Giving the patient some relief from their daily stress and burden of chronic pain; therefore, allowing them to be able to work on their general health and healing.
 It means providing different modalities available to help deal with the chronic daily pain and stresses that come with a chronic health condition.
 Unfortunately, there is no easy answer for many who have multiple issues they are dealing with, but you want to provide the treatments that are possible and can give them some hope.”

-What does “Providing Hope for Pain Sufferers” mean to Lien?
+What does “Providing Hope for Pain Sufferers” mean to Kim?

-What does “Providing Hope for Pain Sufferers” mean to Meosha?
+What does “Providing Hope for Pain Sufferers” mean to Amanda?

-What does “Providing Hope for Pain Sufferers” mean to Zach?
+What does “Providing Hope for Pain Sufferers” mean to Christine?

 “Pain is individual and subjective, it has the ability to affect many aspects of a patients life.
 Managing pain for a patient in a thoughtful, compassionate, safe way will allow them to gain freedom and relief.
 Pain management requires the use of several treatment modalities to accomplish goals and achieve the greatest success.”